wwake/tenth/README.md

 * while .. do .. od

 ## Memory -
-* variable name - makes 'name' a variable and initializes it to 0
+* var name - makes 'name' a variable and initializes it to 0
 * @   a = mem[a]
 * @=   mem[b] = a (pop both)
 * a array name - makes 'name' an array, pops a and initializes that many cells to 0